heilaaks/snippy/docs/source/development.rst

     # Install the Bash completion.
     python runner export --complete bash
     sudo cp snippy.bash-completion /etc/bash_completion.d/snippy.bash-completion
+    exec bash

 API design
 ~~~~~~~~~~

-The swagger editor is used to update the Snippy API design.
-Run the Swagger
+The Swagger editor is used to update the Snippy REST API design.
+Run the
-editor in a container and update the ``swagger-2.0.yml`` API design.
-The
+Swagger editor in a container and update the ``swagger-2.0.yml`` design.
-Swagger version 2 is the baseline for the design.
+The Swagger version 2 is the baseline for the design because it still has
+wider support in open source tools than version 3.
 The ``swagger-3.0.yml``
 file is always generated with the Swagger editor from the ``swagger-2.0.yml``.

 Snippy uses JSON schemas generated from the ``swagger-2.0.yml``.
 The generated